This post may contain affiliate links. Please read our disclosure policy.

 cornmeal, an egg, baking powder, corn, salt and other ingredients needed to make corn muffins on a cutting board.

-• Milk: Feel free to use any milk you prefer—dairy or non-dairy options like almond or soy milk work equally well.
+• Milk: Whole, 2%, or non-dairy milk like almond or soy all work well.

 Recipe Variations